ranu01/project-1/README.md

 Spofyis a music web application that allows users to discover new music, and listen to their favorite songs.
 The app has a sleek and intuitive interface that makes it easy for users to navigate and enjoy their music.

+## Setup/Installation Requirements

+- For a live demo, visit: https://642f22f2af5d7f005f1a8da8--candid-froyo-9a23bc.netlify.app/
+- Please be patient, the songs might take a few seconds to play.

 ## Technologies Used

 Tunez is built using the following technologies: